darrenfishell/data-projects/retail-power-compare/readme.md

 These two files are fed into the second workflow, `cep-price-comparison.tfl`.

-This file ingests the standard offer prices, and assigns a region to each of Maine's three major utility districts: Central Maine Power, Emera Maine's Bangor Hydro District, and Emera Maine's Maine Public Service District.
+This file ingests the standard offer prices and assigns a region to each of Maine's three major utility districts: Central Maine Power, Emera Maine's Bangor Hydro District and Emera Maine's Maine Public Service District.

 The monthly standard offer rates table is joined with the table summarizing the load served by each utility.
 Those load totals are then multiplied with the price information to generate a weighted average standard offer price for the whole state (ISONE and NBSO) and for ISONE, which contains two different rates through CMP and Emera Maine's Bangor Hydro District.